Interpersonal relationship: Terminating a relationship

 Less time between a breakup and a subsequent relationship predicts higher self-esteem, attachment security, emotional stability, respect for your new partner, and greater well-being.
-Furthermore, rebound relationships don't last any shorter than regular relationships.
+Furthermore, rebound relationships do not last any shorter than regular relationships.
 60% of people are friends with one or more ex.
 60% of people have had an off-and-on relationship.
 37% of cohabiting couples, and 23% of the married, have broken up and gotten back together with their existing partner.

 Terminating a marital relationship implies divorce or annulment.
 One reason cited for divorce is infidelity.
 The determinants of unfaithfulness are debated by dating service providers, feminists, academics, and science communicators.
 According to Psychology Today, women's, rather than men's, level of commitment more strongly determines if a relationship will continue.

 Pathological relationships

-Research conducted in Iran and other countries has shown that conflicts are common between couples, and, in Iran, 92% of the respondents reported that they had conflicts in their marriages.
-These conflicts can cause major problems for couples and they are caused due to multiple reasons.

 Abusive

 Abusive relationships involve either maltreatment or violence such as physical abuse, physical neglect, sexual abuse, and emotional maltreatment.
 Abusive relationships within the family are very prevalent in the United States and usually involve women or children as victims.
 Common individual factors for abusers include low self-esteem, poor impulse control, external locus of control, drug use, alcohol abuse, and negative affectivity.
 There are also external factors such as stress, poverty, and loss which contribute to likelihood of abuse.